-The Seataci is yacht concept that uses a biomimetic propulsion system resembling the movement of whale’s tail.
+The Seataci (view the video) is yacht concept that uses a biomimetic propulsion system resembling the movement of whale’s tail.
 Its main hull would be lowered underwater, providing passengers with an excellent underwater view of the coral reefs and marine life.
 It features a dozen villas and two landing pads specially designed for personal flying drones.

 Origin of the idea

 The idea for the Seataci first came to me while my wife and I were visiting the St. Regis resort in Bora-Bora.
 We were scuba diving one of the channels, and I started thinking about a new type of cruise ship concept capable of navigating in shallow waters by using an eco-friendly propulsion system.
 First I had in mind a commercial type of vessel, but it could probably first be developed as an experimental / scientific yacht that would bring together scientists and their benefactors.

 The Seataci would be capable of submerging itself by using a water ballast system to sink its main hull.
 Two side pods would be used to stabilise the ship, and they would be linked with a hydraulic system that would also double as a dynamic suspension.
 The ship’s crew and passengers would be able to travel to those pods at any time during the cruise, and passengers could use them as galleries to get a different viewpoint from the ship.

 The ship’s engines would be housed in each pod.
 A biomimetic propulsion system similar to the Iruka concept would be designed to propel the Seataci.
 This system is basically an oscillating foil that pushes the water like the tail of a whale.
 It might prove more efficient than propellers, would probably generate less noise under water, and it would allow the ship to sail in shallower waters without breaking its propellers or rudders.